CommerceExperts/searchhub-docs/docs/smartsuggest/setup.rst

     Plugin provided and maintained by nuonic
     URL: https://github.com/nuonic-digital/sw-plugins.nuonic.searchhub

-   .. tab: Spryker Plugin (POC)
+   .. tab: Spryker Plugin

-    This plugin is a bit older already, but still usable for older spryker versions or a nice proof-of-concept for newer integration.
+    Plugin provided and maintained by searchhub.
+Even if it does not fit to your Spryker version, it still can be considered as a proof-of-concept for custom integration.
     URL: https://github.com/CommerceExperts/spryker-searchhub